 - Include groups of objects that have more similarities – perhaps a selection of coins or buttons, or a few pebbles, for example.
 Choosing things that will really require an attention to detail to recognise again once they remove their blindfold will add to the challenge.

 - As an added twist to the game, you could let your child feel an object, then take it away.
 Once they remove their blindfold, rather than letting them see a selection of objects to choose from, ask them to draw what they think they were feeling.
 See how close they can get with their interpretations!

-Thank you the National Lottery Heritage Fund for support with this content.
+Thank you to the National Lottery Heritage Fund for support with this content.